Convexity of sets and quadratic functions on the hyperbolic space: Introduction

-The aim of this paper is to study some concepts related to the convexity of sets and function on the hyperbolic space in an intrinsic way.
-Although some of these concepts have already been studied in general Riemannian manifolds we revisit them in this specific context in order to present some explicit formulas and new properties.
-To this end, among the various existing models of hyperbolic geometry, we choose the hyperboloid model or the Lorentz model, see \cite{BenedettiPetronio1992, Cannon1997}.
+The aim of this paper is to study some concepts related to the convexity of sets and functions on the hyperbolic space in an intrinsic way.
+Although some of these concepts have already been studied in general Riemannian manifolds, we revisit them in this specific context in order to present some explicit formulas and new properties.
+To this end, among the various existing models of hyperbolic geometry, we choose the hyperboloid model (also called Lorentz model), see \cite{BenedettiPetronio1992, Cannon1997}.
 We first study important properties of the intrinsic distance, for instance, we present the spectral decomposition of its Hessian.
-Then, we study concept of convex sets and the intrinsic projection onto these sets.
-We also study the concept of convex function and present the first and second order characterizations for these functions.
-Finally, we present an extensive study of the hyperbolic convex quadratic function.
+Next, we study the concept of convex sets and the intrinsic projection onto these sets.
+We also study the concept of convex functions and present the first and second order characterizations for these functions.
+Finally, we present an extensive study of the hyperbolically convex quadratic functions.

 The structure of this paper is as follows.
 In Section~\ref{sec:int.01}, we recall some notations and basic results.
 In Section~\ref{sec:int.1}, we recall some notations, definitions and basic properties about the geometry of the hyperbolic space used throughout the paper.
 In Section~\ref{sec:pid} we present some properties of the intrinsic distance from a fixed point.
 In Section~\ref{sec:cs} we present a characterization of convex sets in the hyperbolic space and in Section~\ref{sec:pj} we study properties of the projection onto convex sets.
-In Section~\ref{sec:cf} we study the basic properties of convex functions on the hyperbolic space and in Section~\ref{sec:hcqf} we study hyperbolic convex quadratic functions.
+In Section~\ref{sec:cf} we study the basic properties of convex functions on the hyperbolic space and in Section~\ref{sec:hcqf} we study hyperbolically convex quadratic functions.
+In Section~\ref{sec:fr2} we present some concepts of optimization related to hyperbolically convex functions.
 We conclude this paper by making some final remarks in Section~\ref{sec:fr}.

-\subsection{Notation and basics results}
+\subsection{Notation and Basics Results}